dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 22.2.19. `{:vcs_split_on_every_assert}` {#sec-vcs_split_on_every_assert}
 Per-method version of the command-line option `/vcsSplitOnEveryAssert`.

-In the first verification round, this option will split the original [assertion batch](#sec-assertion-batches) into one assertion batch per assertion.
+In the first and only verification round, this option will split the original [assertion batch](#sec-assertion-batches) into one assertion batch per assertion.
 This is mostly helpful for debugging which assertion is taking the most time to prove, e.g. to profile them.